High frequency data: Ultra-High frequency data

-In an observation noted by Robert Fry Engle III, the availability of higher frequencies of data over time incited movement from years, to months, to intraday collections of financial data.
+In an observation noted by Robert Fry Engle III, the availability of higher frequencies of data over time incited movement from years, to months, to very frequent intervals collections of financial data.
 This movement however is not infinite in moving to higher frequencies, but faces a limit when all transactions are eventually recorded.
 Engle coined this limiting frequency level as ultra-high frequency data.
 An outstanding quality of this maximum frequency is extreme irregularly spaced data, due to the large spread of time that a dis-aggregated collection imposes.
 Rather than breaking the sequence of ultra-high frequency data by time intervals, which would essentially cause a loss of data and make the set a lower frequency, methods and models such as the autoregressive conditional duration model can be used to consider varying waiting times between data collection.
 Effective handling of ultra-high frequency data can be used to increase accuracy of econometric analyses.
 This can be accomplished with two processes: data cleaning and data management.